 Most often, the question comes down to the painter’s expertise (or yours! )and the tools that will be used.
 There is a time and a place for both spray painting and painting by brush – here are a few of the differences:

-Painting by Brush
+Pros & Cons of Painting Cabinets by Brush

 Painting by brush has been a standard for hundreds of years, and fabulous finishes can be achieved using this time proven method of applying paints and finishes.
 Museums are full of examples of wood paneling, cabinetry, and furnishings with absolutely flawless finishes all applied before the advent of modern spray equipment.